breezeight/nicola_blog/_guides/aws.markdown

 The best practice to avoid unexpected resources updates is use `aws cloudformation get-template` to get the current stack and updated it.

+TIPS: install json-diff if you want to check difference : `npm install -g json-diff`

 ## CloudFormation and OpsWorks